sunset1215/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

-5a.
+4a.
+New tag name exists

+> 4a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+6a.
 User rejects edit request

 > Use case ends